agamm/awesome-developer-first/README.md

 *Track web/app visitors*
 * [Mixpanel](https://mixpanel.com/) - Product analytics and dashboards.
 * [Baremetrics](https://baremetrics.com/) - Subscription analytics for Stripe.
-* [Segment](https://segment.com/) - Collect user data and send it to your other products.
+* [Segment](https://segment.com/) - Collect user data and send it to your other tools.
 * [Heap](https://heap.io/) - Product analytics API for web and mobile, captures all events.

 ## Authentication & Identity